OOPortal

 Re-code this program as a C++ program that uses a proper function prototype.
 Test your program by compiling it using a C++ compiler.
 C++ compilers enforce type compatibility on function argument values.
 Therefore, the integer values are properly promoted to double values.

-Paste the source code of your program below and click the OK, I'm Done button when you are ready to submit this exercise.
+Paste the source code of your program below and click the Submit button when you are ready to submit this exercise.